-The True Believer by Eric Hoffer Book Summary & Commentary
+The True Believer Summary: 8 Best Lessons from Eric Hoffer

 Why do people join mass movements like Communism, Nationalism or Fascism?
 Why do people march in the streets for social, political and religious movements?
 Why do millions of people sometimes decide to follow a single leader fanatically?

 Eric Hoffer tries to answer all these questions in The True Believer.
 This book was first published in 1951, when the memories of people like Hitler, Stalin and Mussolini were still fresh in everyone’s mind.
 People wanted us understand: